The Crow: City of Angels: Plot

-Judah has employed a blind prophetess named Sybil who is able to ascertain Ashe's link to Sarah and to the crow that is the source of his powers.
-Judah captures Sarah in order to draw Ashe to him and steal his power.
+Judah has employed a blind prophetess named Sybil who is able to ascertain Ashe's link to Sarah and to the crow that is the source of his powers and Judah orders his crew to find her.
+Curve and Kali interrogate her boss, Noah, about her whereabouts but ended up killing him after he refused to comply.
+Ashe later returns to the scene of the crime where he recovers Danny's body and buries him.

-One of the murderers, Kali, goes to Sarah's apartment to draw Ashe out.
+One of the murderers, Kali, goes to Sarah's apartment to capture Sarah and draw Ashe out.
 While battling her, Ashe realizes that Kali is the one who killed Danny; enraged, he throws her against a wall that breaks her leg, and then out a window to her death, leaving a crow-shaped blood pattern.
 Ashe then pursues Judah's right-hand-man, Curve, in a motorcycle chase.
 Ashe shoots Curve's motorcycle, which blows up and throws Curve onto the road.
-Ashe then drags Curve into the nearby river, leaving him to die as parishioners cast down flower petals in the shape of a crow.
+Ashe then drags the mortally wounded Curve into the nearby river, places a coin in his mouth, and sends him floating downstream, leaving him to die as parishioners cast down flower petals in the shape of a crow.

 During the Day of the Dead festival, Judah captures the crow and impales its wings with knives before killing it.
 He then ingests the crow's blood, stealing Ashe's power.
 Suddenly mortal, Ashe nearly dies from the shock, but is revived after seeing a vision of Danny telling him to keep fighting.
 Ashe attempts to rescue Sarah by seeking out Judah in his lair, an abandoned church.
 Judah overpowers the weakened Ashe in the ensuing fight, tying a rope around him and savagely whipping him, intending to hang him.

-Sarah rushes up and stabs Judah in the forehead, causing Judah to drop Ashe.
+Sybil releases Sarah from her bonds, allowing Sarah to escape as she rushes up and stabs Judah in the forehead, causing Judah to drop Ashe.
 Judah pulls out the knife and starts moving toward Ashe.
 When Sarah intervenes, Judah stabs her in the stomach.
 Ashe gets up and impales Judah on a metal pipe, which fails to kill him.
 Ashe calls upon a murder of crows that devour Judah.
 Sarah dies from her stab wound, a tableau reminiscent of a painting she completed earlier.
 Ashe returns to death, knowing that he can rest in peace with Sarah, and his son.